What is Diabetes?

-Type 1 diabetes is the least common type of diabetes and it typically develops in children or young adults.
+Type 1 diabetes is less common than other types of diabetes.
+It typically develops in children or young adults.
 If you have type 1 diabetes, your body is unable to make insulin, the hormone needed to change food into energy.
 People with type 1 diabetes need to take daily injections of insulin.

 Type 2 Diabetes

 Type 2 diabetes is the most common form of the disease.
 95% of people with diabetes have type 2 diabetes.
 If you have type 2 diabetes, your body does not use insulin correctly.
 Type 2 diabetes is preventable, meaning you can take steps to avoid developing the disease.
 Read more about Risk Factors for Diabetes.

 Gestational diabetes only happens in pregnant women.
 Women can get gestational diabetes without having a history of diabetes before pregnancy.
 If you have gestational diabetes, the treatment may include insulin injections that help control blood sugar levels.
 Having gestational diabetes puts you at a higher risk for developing type 2 diabetes in the future.
 Additionally, you are at increased risk of having gestational diabetes with future pregnancies.